incodehq/incode-platform/README.md

 #### Object with initial (creation) audit entries ####

-Because the example entity is annotated with `@Audited`, the initial creation of that object already results in some audit entries:
+Because the example entity is annotated with `@DomainObject(auditing = Auditing.ENABLED)`, the initial creation of that object already results in some audit entries:

 ![](https://raw.github.com/isisaddons/isis-module-audit/master/images/02-first-object-with-initial-audit-entries.png)